wking/ccon/examples/good/cgroups/README.md

   subcgroups.
 Having a PID namespace doesn't guarantee that additional processes won't join the freezer cgroup without also joining the PID namespace, but having the PID namespace available makes it easy for cooperative processes to play nice.
+Using a [`freeze-and-signal`](freeze-and-signal) post-stop hook helps finish off processes that join the freezer cgroup (or any of its ancestors), but that approach isn't atomic.

 * A [mount namespace][namespaces.7], to [get a local `/proc` for the PID namespace](../../../README.md#pid-namespace).